 There are two different styles of sleep sack:

 The most common type of sleep sack.
-Essentially a wearable blanket, this sleep sack seals your baby into a loose fitting cocoon.
+Essentially a wearable blanket, this sleep sack seals your baby into a loose-fitting cocoon.

-If your little one was to stand in a baby sleep sack then he would quickly end up face down on ground.
+If your little one was to stand in a baby sleep sack then he would quickly end up face down on the ground.
 As soon as your baby can pull himself to his feet it is time to abandon the baby sleep sack and transition to a toddler one…

-Toddler sleep sacks are exactly the same a s a baby sleep sack except that they have feet openings.
+Toddler sleep sacks are exactly the same as a baby sleep sack except that they have feet openings.
 The openings allow your baby to stand upright in his crib without tripping himself over.

 When sleep time comes you simply tuck your toddler feet inside the sleep sack where there is an abundance of room to kick and wiggle.

 It is worth noting that these sleep sacks will appear to be too large for your baby.
-They are not designed for daywear, they are designed large so that when your baby’s feet are pulled inside there is enough room to comfortable move about.
+They are not designed for daywear, they are designed large so that when your baby’s feet are pulled inside there is enough room to comfortably move about.

 Now before you rush out and buy your sleep sack there are two things you need to look out for: